pudly/schmopera-hugo/content/articles/upcoming-in-october.md

 ## Hibla Gerzmava at Koerner Hall

-Show One Productions continues its _Classical Stars at Koerner_ series with a recital featuring Russian soprano Hibla Gerzmava and pianist Ekaterina Ganelina, **Nov.
+Show One Productions continues its [_Classical Stars at Koerner_](https://showoneproductions.ca/event/hibla-gerzmava-20191103/) series with a recital featuring Abkhazian soprano Hibla Gerzmava and pianist Ekaterina Ganelina, **Nov.
 3_,_ 7pm**.
-On the programme are some lush Russian romances,
+On the programme are lush Russian romances and Italian bel canto - a perfect mix for Gerzmava, who has

+including arias from _Anna Bolena_, _Norma_, and _La forza del destino_.

+Tickets start at $46.

 * Nov.
 3, 7pm, with pianist Ekaterina Ganelina
 * Russian romances, excerpts from Anna Bolena, La forza del destino, Norma